lvidarte/generic-api/README.md

 # Generic API Docker Image - Alpine Linux based

 This is a generic api for development tests.
 You can create any endpoint and add json objects as you wish.
-The data is persisted on disk by `shelve`.
+The data is persisted on disk by [shelve](https://docs.python.org/3.5/library/shelve.html).

 ### Run with docker